sibocw/noise-monitor/README.md

 bucket_name = "YOUR_STORAGE_BUCKET_NAME"
 remote_path = "ANY_FOLDER_NAME"  # Path in the bucket to store data
 ```
-**This file is not tracked by Git, and you also shouldn't include it in your version tracker** (though if you did do it, it's not catastrophic).
+**This file is not tracked by Git, and you also shouldn't include it in your version tracker** (though if you did do it, it's not catastrophic.
+People will just know your project ID and bucket name).

 Restart a terminal.
 Now you are ready to run the recorder.
 To do so, run
 ```shell